 - USD 101: This course promotes academic awareness, critical thinking and motivation through the use of videos, readings, activities and discussions.
 Topics include college expectations, Vermillion, communication, diversity, major and career development, learning styles and campus resources.
 Any student is welcome in USD 101.
-Sections are available for specific majors, including business, nursing, pre-medicine and undecided students.
+Sections are available for specific majors, including business and pre-medicine.

 - Introduction to the Dental Professions: This course will give you an introduction to the dental professions and careers.
 Exploration of dental hygiene practice and an overview of the USD dental hygiene curriculum and degree framework will be included.

 - Media Experience: This course is a first-year seminar designed to introduce students to career, academic and student media opportunities in Media & Journalism and Sport Marketing & Media.
 Join other Media & Journalism majors as you help each other successfully navigate the first semester of college.
 Meet faculty and explore the fields of advertising, digital media, journalism, public relations, sport marketing and strategic communication.
 You’ll also learn to design a professional resume and personal website and how to get involved in student media organizations as a freshman.

 - Art Seminar: Students interested in art are introduced to the art world through lectures from art professionals, demonstrations and visiting artists.

 - Are You Smarter Than a Fourth Grader?: A popular TV game show with a similar title challenges the contestants and the audience to examine what they remember from elementary school (or what they forgot).
 The text will challenge you to examine what factors influence individual intelligence and what it takes for brains to work at their best.